-Our policy is to provide positive guidance to help children resolve conflicts.
-It is our goal to build trusting relationships with and among the children and to teach appropriate behavior.
-By teaching children effective ways of communicating their needs, children learn independence and responsibility.
+- Early childhood screening (required for all Hand in Hand students not receiving special education services) - Family Consultation/Coaching - Attending family meetings, fall and spring conferences - Attend the Community Education Advisory Council - Guest speakers-Parent/Guardian education opportunities - Family Events - Attending an Early Childhood Family Education class children effective ways of communicating their needs, children learn independence and responsibility.
 Children will be encouraged to "use your words" to resolve conflicts.
 In this way, children learn positive and appropriate skills to express emotions.
 They also learn valuable social skills such as negotiation and turn-taking.
-Any significant behavior issues will be addressed together with parents/guardians on an individual basis.
+Any significant behavior issues/inappropriate language use will be addressed together with parents/guardians on an individual basis.
 Hand in Hand staff will complete an incident form signed by parents/guardians following any incident resulting in injury or property damage.
 The completion of a second incident report will result in a meeting with parents/guardians, the classroom teacher, the Early Childhood Coordinator, and the Early Childhood Special Education team lead.
 Upon completion of the third incident report, a meeting will be held with the previously mentioned team and will result in a mutually agreed-upon plan to support the student's success in the general education setting.